YumikaFukuyama/AI-2025-EMI/week4_BeginnerLabs.md

 https://udn.com/news/story/124373/8601910

 Ask ChatGPT:
-**"Summarize this article in 50 words."**
+<br>**"Summarize this article in 50 words."**
-The article reports that Canadian Premier Doug Ford temporarily suspended a 25% surcharge on electricity imports from three U.S. states.
+<br>The article reports that Canadian Premier Doug Ford temporarily suspended a 25% surcharge on electricity imports from three U.S. states.
 In response, President Trump revoked plans to raise tariffs on Canadian steel and aluminum from 25% to 50%. <br>However, Trump's fluctuating tariff policies caused market instability and inflation concerns.

 🔍 **Reflection Questions:**